 Prison Pups N Pals is a program we take great pride in at Halifax Humane Society.
-In this program, we work with the West Volusia Kennel Club and the Tomoka Correctional Institute to train otherwise friendly dogs to make them more adoptable.
+In this program, we work with the Tomoka Correctional Institute to train otherwise friendly dogs to make them more adoptable.
 Our healthy, spayed/neutered dogs are sent to live in a prison environment for seven weeks.
-There, they are paired with a selected prisoner, who has been taught by a professional dog trainer on how to work with the dog.
+There, they are paired with a pair of inmate trainers and caretakers, who have been taught by a professional dog trainer on how to work with the dog.

 The program serves a dual purpose that leads to positive futures for both the inmates and the dogs.
 The inmates receive education on the proper training methods and care of the dogs in hopes that the skills provided to them will lead to a job in animal services.
 Meanwhile, the dogs receive obedience training that prepares them for a happy life in their forever home.

 While in the program, the dogs learn how to sit, stay, come, and walk to the left and slightly behind their owners.
 By the time a dog finishes the program, it is highly trained, obedient, housebroken, spayed/neutered, up-to-date on vaccinations, and micro-chipped.
 Prison Pups make great pets for any family, as their training eases the transition into a new home.